 We do not recommend brick pavers for a few different reasons.
 They’re harder to install, they can loosen over time, and they’re not as easy to clean.
 However, the biggest reason of all is the cost.
 By many accounts, pavers often cost nearly twice as much as concrete.

 5. Take note of any obstacles in the way of expansion

 When deciding which direction you want to expand your driveway, make sure to consider any obstacles or elements in the path of expansion.
 Clearing out things like bushes, tree roots, and retaining walls can add time, expense, and extra labor to the project—so make sure you’re prepared for this before starting the project.

 Attempting to expand your driveway by yourself can be a very daunting task.
-Contact one of our professional concrete contractors across Louisiana today to expand your driveway pain-free!
+Contact one of our professional concrete contractors across Louisiana today for help expanding your driveway!